2014-present Director, Bard Ecology Field station

 MANUSCRIPTS IN REVIEW / REVISION

 Robertson, B.A. and Horvath, G. In review.
-Color polarization vision in aquatic insects as a cause of ecological traps.
+Color polarization vision mediates the strength of an evolutionary trap.

 Fraleigh, D and B.A.
 Robertson.
 In prep.
 Ultraviolet light pollution as a cause of evolutionary traps for aquatic insects.
 For Behavioral Ecology